1994 Bophuthatswana crisis: Prelude

 Under Mangope's rule, political freedoms in Bophuthatswana deteriorated.
 Opponents of the state were subject to banishment, arrest, or extrajudicial harassment.
 The African National Congress was also considered an illegal organisation.
 Nelson Mandela's release in 1990 and F.W. de Klerk's subsequent negotiations towards ending apartheid opened up the possibility of reincorporating the fragmented bantustans into a unitary South African state.
 Although all tribal homelands ceased to exist in 1993 under an interim constitution, Mangope remained committed to the principle of Bophuthatswana's "independence".
-Tswana voters were appalled; opposition mounted but remained subject to escalating repression.
+Many Tswana voters were appalled at the prospect of their future exclusion from upcoming South African national elections; opposition mounted but remained subject to escalating repression.
 Human rights groups complained that citizens were barred from attending voter education programmes and only Mangope loyalists enjoyed the right to assembly.

 On 1 January 1994, de Klerk restored South African citizenship to Bophuthatswana residents but balked at the notion of removing its government from power.
-Mangope agreed to convene with representatives from the Electoral Commission of South Africa yet refused to consider participating in the upcoming non-racial elections.
+Mangope agreed to convene with representatives from the Electoral Commission of South Africa yet refused to consider participating in the upcoming national elections.
 A commission member subsequently warned that "...his [Mangope's] intransigence made confrontation inevitable".

 Events

 General strike

-In February, the executives of fifty-two Bophuthatswanan ministries formed the so-called "Mmabatho/Mafikeng Crisis Committee", initially to address their role in the post-election period.
-When it became apparent that Mangope would continue to oppose territorial integration for the near future the committee went on strike.
-Since Bophuthatswana was set to be disestablished by the South African government on 27 April, they demanded their wages - and civil service pensions - well in advance of that date.
-Lacking treasury funds, Mangope simply issued no response.
+In late February, the executives of fifty-two Bophuthatswanan ministries formed the so-called "Mmabatho/Mafikeng Crisis Committee", which was to address the role and status of civil servants following the anticipated re-integration with South Africa.
+However, Mangope refused to address the committee's concerns and simply maintained he would continue to oppose re-integration with South Africa for the foreseeable future.
+The committee responded by calling a general strike.
+Since Bophuthatswana was set to be disestablished by the South African government on 27 April, the civil servants demanded their wages and public pensions well in advance of that date.
+Lacking the treasury funds to accommodate them, Mangope simply issued no response.
 This alarmed the Bophuthatswana Police, which joined the strike immediately.
-Anarchy ensued and troops were deployed to restore order.
-Despite their efforts mass looting became widespread as appliances or furniture worth hundreds of rand began disappearing overnight.
+When it became clear the country's law enforcement was no longer functioning, mass looting occurred in the capital.
+The Bophuthatswana Defence Force (BDF) was subsequently deployed to restore order.

-By Wednesday, 9 March, authority had imploded.
-Striking staff seized the Bophuthatswana Broadcasting Corporation and took Mangope's son Eddie hostage, students boycotted classes at Mmabatho University, and the civil servants were joined by thousands of others demanding incorporation into South Africa and the right to campaign for the election.
-When the security forces failed to take action, widespread disorder ensued.
-Businesses in Mmabatho, including the lucrative Mega City Shopping Centre, were looted or razed.
-A desperate Mangope made the decision to call on outside forces for assistance in restoring order.
+On Wednesday, 9 March, the situation further deteriorated.
+The Bophuthatswana Broadcasting Corporation's staff joined the civil service strike, seized control of the radio and television facilities, and took Lucas Mangope's Eddie hostage.
+Meanwhile, the students at Mmabatho University began boycotting classes in support of the strike.
+Looting continued in Mmabatho, and local business centres such as the Mega City Shopping Complex were severely damaged or destroyed due to unchecked fires.
+When it became clear that the BDF was taking no action to curb the state of anarchy, Mangope made the decision to call on outside forces to help restore order.